 Do you have customers that phone in orders or fax in specifications?
 Introducing a simple web order-entry platform is a way to make it easy for your customers to work with you, while freeing up your employees to make more meaningful contributions to your organization than copying details over the phone into a spreadsheet.

 Get Critical Data Out of Spreadsheets and Into the Cloud

 We built Delegate (www.delegatehq.com) to get critical business processes out of spreadsheets and into the cloud for teammates to collaborate on.

 I'm not going to advocate that spreadsheets are a thing of the past or something we should avoid in business.
 One look at my Google Sheets account tells a different story.
 That said, anytime your organization functions on a process in which critical information lives in a spreadsheet on an individual's computer, you have a big opportunity to create new efficiencies and visibility.

 Fortunately, spreadsheet data (or, tabular data more generically) continues to be a foundational storage tool for software systems--we just use databases instead of spreadsheets.
 If you can do it in a spreadsheet, you can do it at 1000x the scale in a database.
 And, if you can store it in a database, the sky is absolutely the limit on how software can present, pivot, and otherwise slice and dice the data, no rows and columns required.

 How We Can Get You Started

-Whether we attack several pieces of low hanging fruit, or we carve out one particular pain point and go deep for 6 weeks, our process ensures successful outcomes through proactive planning, realistic deliverables, and a focus on business results.
+Whether we attack several pieces of low hanging fruit, or we carve out one particular pain point and go deep, our process ensures successful outcomes through proactive planning, realistic deliverables, and a focus on business results.